Paul Guth

 Paul Guth (5 March 1910 - 29 October 1997) was a French humorist, journalist and writer, and the President of the Académie des provinces françaises.

 A novelist, essayist, columnist, memoirist, historian, pamphleteer, he distinguished himself in every genre with a combination of sensitivity and savagery.
 He wrote about fifty works on various subjects, ranging from straight history to personal anecdotes, never holding back in criticism of contemporary failings.

 Life

 Early years

 Paul Guth was born in Ossun on 5 March 1910 to a family of modest means.
 His parents used to live in Villeneuve-sur-Lot, but his mother, a bigourdane, gave birth to him at her family's hometown of Ossun, in the canton of Hautes-Pyrénées.

 Guth began his education at Villeneuve-sur-Lot.
-He studied literature in Paris, where he passed his agrégation in 1933, and pursued an ordinary academic career until the Second World War.
+He studied literature at the Lycee Louis-Le Grand in Paris, where he graduated with distinction in his agrégation in 1933, and pursued an ordinary academic career until the Second World War.
 He was a teacher for ten years at schools in Dijon and Rouen, as well as at Janson de Sailly in Paris.